Writing better performing .NET and Mono applications

 A good approximation is thus “RSS - SHARE”.

-Common problems with foreach
+Common problems with

-The foreach C# statement handles various kinds of different constructs (about seven different code patterns are generated).
+foreach C# statement handles various kinds of different constructs (about seven different code patterns are generated).
 Typically foreach generates more efficient code than loops constructed manually, and also ensures that objects which implement IDispose are properly released.

 But foreach sometimes might generate code that under stress performs badly.
 Foreach performs badly when its used in tight loops, and its use leads to the creation of many enumerators.
 Although technically obtaining an enumerator for some objects like ArrayList is more efficient than using the ArrayList indexer, the pressure introduced due to the extra memory requirements and the demands on the garbage collector make it more inefficient.